uxebu/jasmine-matchers/README.md

 This used to be our (uxebu's) collection of matchers that moved from project to project, got extended here and there, let's share it.

+# Build

+Use `make build` to create one file, that lands in `dist/matchers.js` that you can include, if you don't like to handle multiple files.

-TODO
+# TODO
-- write grunt file to
 - integrate with travis
-  - build one file, for easier inclusion